-The Bankruptcy Code requires the taking of a test to determine “means” or ability to pay debt.
-If the test is failed, a Chapter 7 bankruptcy can’t be filed unless…a designated exception exists.
-We will get back to that later.
+The Bankruptcy Code requires that you take a test to determine “means” or your ability to pay debt.
+If you fail the test or in other words, show enough income to pay a certain percentage of your debt, a Chapter 7 bankruptcy can't be filed unless…a legal exception to the testing requirement exists.

-Many people pass it.
-Not just those with low income.
-If a bankruptcy filer has relatively high income but also has a large mortgage debt, car loans, priority tax debt, child support, spousal maintenance, high medical expenses, or some combination of the above, he or she may be rewarded with a passage of the test and entrance into the world of Chapter 7 Bankruptcy.
+Many people pass the test and not just those with low income.
+Many people with higher incomes also pass the test as a result of large mortgage debt, car loans, priority tax debt, child support, spousal maintenance, high medical expenses, or some combination of the above.

 In fact, the upper income earner may be able to pass the means test more easily than a middle-income earner who has been careful not to incur certain debts.

 There is even a way to avoid the means test altogether.
 That's right…. some avoid the entire test and are able to file a Chapter 7 Bankruptcy without having income and budget closely scrutinized.

 People who have debt that is primarily “Non-Consumer” debt, don't have to "take" the means test.

 What is “Non-Consumer” Debt?
 Lets define it in a backwards fashion.

 If the money borrowed was used to pay a personal, family or household expense or to purchase personal, family, or household goods, it is probably a consumer debt.

 Otherwise, it is probably “non consumer”.